 Private Rooms - If you want to be absolutely positive that you have a private room one can be reserved for you for an addition fee of $ 500.00.

-Clothing - bring plenty of warm water proof cloths ( remember that water proof is different than water resistant ), including 2 pairs of water proof boots.
+Clothing - bring plenty of warm water proof clothes ( remember that water proof is different than water resistant ), including 2 pairs of water proof boots.
 Don't forget your blaze orange vest, cap and/or orange stocking cap.
-You cannot hunt without an orange vest and an orange hat.
+You cannot hunt without an orange vest and an orange hat. ( Be sure to print off the hunter packing checklist for your convenience ).

-Internet - The main cabin is equiped with WIFI.
+Internet - The main cabin is equipped with WIFI.

 All or part of this operation is conducted on Public Lands under special permit from the U.S. Bureau of Land Management.